 This role has been assessed and confirmed as open to women only under the Equality Act 2010, schedule 9, part 1

-Hours of Work: 16 per week or 32 hours per week
+Hours of Work: 16 per week per week

 Duration: Permanent subject to funding

-Location: One or more of our sites across Manchester to be negotiated at interview
+Location: City wide - across sites in Manchester to be discussed at interview

-To Apply: Application packs can be downloaded from below or obtained by emailing: firstname.lastname@example.org
+To Apply: Application packs can be downloaded from below or a copy obtained by emailing: email@example.com